GDGCatania/EccoBot/README.md

 # EccoBot
 This bot periodically crawls a NodeBB forum and sends new posts to a specified telegram group

+Why that strange name?
+Because when you see a new post, you will say: "ecco!"
+Thus, **EccoBot**.

 Useful docs/links:

 http://forum.gdgcatania.org/api/recent/posts